Got questions? Here are some of the most frequently asked.

 What happens if my dog is unwell or needs medical attention?

-We maintain the highest health and safety standards; all staff have completed canine specific first aid courses and Dave Cumber Veterinary practice is always on hand to provide advice.
+We maintain the highest health and safety standards; all staff have completed canine specific first aid courses and Southfield veterinary practice is always on hand to provide advice.

 In the first instance, staff will assess the situation and contact you immediately to discuss the best course of action.
 If urgent medical assistance is required and we cannot reach you, we will take your dog to the nearest veterinary practice.